 Where can I find instructions for taking Lyumjev?

-The drug’s manufacturer offers step-by-step instructions on how to take Lyumjev.
+The drug’s manufacturer offers step-by-step instructions on how to use Lyumjev.
 To view the instructions, see this page.

 Questions for your doctor